6 min read · Jun 3, 2025

 Properties in Zone AE also have something called a Base Flood Elevation (BFE).
-This is essentially the benchmark for how high floodwaters are expected to rise during a 100-year flood.
+This is essentially the benchmark for how high floodwater is expected to rise during a 100-year flood.
 The BFE helps determine the cost of your flood insurance and may also impact how your home must be built or elevated.

-Here’s the deal: if your home is in Zone AE and you are carrying a mortgage that is backed federally, flood insurance isn’t optional.
+Here’s the deal: if your home is in Zone AE and you are carrying a federally backed mortgage, then flood insurance isn’t optional.
 Your lender will require you to carry it as a condition of your loan.
 That’s because they’re protecting their investment—if a flood wipes out your home and you don’t have coverage, everyone loses.

 But even if you own your home outright, skipping flood insurance in a Zone AE area is a risky move.
 Flood damage isn’t covered by standard homeowners insurance, and repairs can be brutal on your wallet.
-According to FEMA, just one inch of floodwater in your home can cause over $25,000 in damages.
-Think drywall, flooring, electrical, furniture, and appliances.
+According to FEMA, just one inch of water can cause over $25,000 in damage.
+Think of drywall, flooring, electrical, furniture, and appliances.

 Still skeptical?
 A lot of people think, “I’ve lived here for 20 years and never had a flood,” or “My HOA handles that stuff.”